-Cleve Marshes.
-Photo by Lliam Rooney, 12 August 2010
+Habitat, Allhallows Marshes.
+Photo by David Steere, 19 August 2018

-The records made for 2010 onwards have already covered most of those made in 1991-2005.
-In addition, populations have been identified at Reculver and Dungeness, but these are not all totally new, as records were shown in the vicinity in Philp (1982).
-It looks as though the distribution may have been broadly stable from the 1970s, but a little more work needs to be done in order to ascertain whether any more of the 1991-2005 records can be re-found.
+The records made for 2010-18 have already covered most of those made in 1991-2005, and indeed exceeded the number of tetrads recorded in that survey (24) so as to total 37 tetrads (52 monads).
+Additional populations have been identified at Reculver and Dungeness, but these are not all totally new, as records were shown in the vicinity in Philp (1982).
+It looks as though the distribution may have been broadly stable from the 1970s; or if there has been any decline, then it is not continuing.
 The 1991-2005 map (being restricted to the administrative county of Kent together with Medway unitary authority area) does not show records for metropolitan West Kent.
-In 2009 it was found by MG to be present in saltmarsh on the west side of the River Darent flood barrage (TQ5377), the only established metropolitan West Kent (or indeed, Greater London) site.
+In 2009 it was found by Margot Godfrey to be present in saltmarsh on the west side of the River Darent flood barrage (TQ5377), the only established metropolitan West Kent (or indeed, Greater London) site.